arxignis/moat/scenarios/moat-operator/step3.md

-﻿Lay down sane defaults for the chart, install it, and make sure the pods settle.
+Create a config for the chart, install it, and make sure the pods run.

 ```bash
 cat <<'EOF' >/tmp/moat-values.yaml